kmccoy3/weighted-trees/README.md

 Other folders include:

-- `./data/`: This folder is where the user must download the external sarcoma data to run files in `./sarcoma_analysis/`.
 - `./figures/`: This folder contains the figure outputs of various files.
 - `./out/`: This folder will contain the results of code run in `./simulations/`.